September 21, 2020

 - Protocol – returns the protocol of the URL, e.g. https.

 - Host Name – returns the hostname of the URL without the port number, e.g. www.example.com.
 You can choose to Strip ‘www.’ to strip the ‘www’ subdomain from the hostname.

 - Port – returns the port number used in the URL.
-In my example the variable will return 8080 value.
+In my example, the variable will return the 8080 value.
 Or 80 for HTTP / 443 for HTTPS, if the URL had no port number.

-- Path – returns only the path name in the URL (in other words – everything after host name, except port, fragment and query).
-In my example I would get /welcome/ value.
+- Path – returns only the pathname in the URL (in other words – everything after the hostname, except port, fragment, and query).
+In my example, I would get /welcome/ value.
 You can also specify Default Pages to strip pages with names like ‘index.html’ or ‘index.php’ from the return string.